luxfi/evm/contracts/README.md

 Lux is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
 Lux gives you complete control on both the network and application layers&mdash;helping you build anything you can imagine.

 The Lux Network is composed of many subnets and chains.
 Chains in subnets run with customizable virtual machines.
-One of these virtual machines is Subnet EVM.
-The Subnet EVM's API is almost identical to an Ethereum node's API.
-Subnet EVM brings its own features like minting native tokens via contracts, restrincting contract deployer etc. These features are presented with `Stateful Precompile Contracts`.
+One of these virtual machines is EVM.
+The EVM's API is almost identical to an Ethereum node's API.
+EVM brings its own features like minting native tokens via contracts, restrincting contract deployer etc. These features are presented with `Stateful Precompile Contracts`.
 These contracts are precompiled and deployed when they're activated.

-The goal of this guide is to lay out best practices regarding writing, testing and deployment of smart contracts to Lux's Subnet EVM.
+The goal of this guide is to lay out best practices regarding writing, testing and deployment of smart contracts to Lux's EVM.
 We'll be building smart contracts with development environment [Hardhat](https://hardhat.org).

 ## Prerequisites